-We anticipates that our cash on hand as of March 31, 2024 plus the cash expected to be generated from operations will not be sufficient to fund planned operations into the third quarter of 2024, and we will be required to raise additional funds prior to such date.
+We anticipate that our cash on hand as of June 30, 2024 plus the cash raised from the July 2024 equity offering and cash expected to be generated from operations will not be sufficient to fund planned operations for one year from the issuance of the June 30, 2024 financial statements.
+To continue our operations, we currently estimate that we will need to obtain additional funding by the second quarter of 2025.
 We can provide no assurance that such funding would be available to us on acceptable terms, or at all.
 If we fail to raise additional proceeds, we will be required to modify or cease our operations.
 These factors raise substantial doubt regarding our ability to continue as a going concern.

-If we fail to satisfy all applicable continued listing requirements of the Nasdaq Capital Market prior to June 24, 2024 our common stock will be delisted from Nasdaq, which could have an adverse impact on the liquidity and market price of our common stock.
+We have in the past failed to maintain compliance with all applicable continued listing requirements of the Nasdaq Capital Market, and if we fail to maintain compliance with all applicable continued listing requirements of the Nasdaq Capital Market in the future, we will not be afforded traditional cure periods under Nasdaq rules and our common stock will be delisted from Nasdaq, which could have an adverse impact on the liquidity and market price of our common stock.

 On December 19, 2023, we were notified by the Listing Qualifications Department (the "Staff") of the Nasdaq Stock Market ("Nasdaq") that we were not in compliance with Nasdaq's Listing Rule 5550(a)(2), as the minimum bid price of our common stock had been below \$1.00 per share for 30 consecutive business days.
-On January 4, 2024, the Staff notified us that the market value of its listed securities had been below the minimum \$35,000,000 required for continued listing as set forth in Nasdaq's Listing Rule 5550(b)(2) for the previous 180 calendar days and served as an additional basis for delisting.
+On January 4, 2024, the Staff notified us that the market value of our listed securities had been below the minimum \$35,000,000 required for continued listing as set forth in Nasdaq's Listing Rule 5550(b)(2) for the previous 180 calendar days and served as an additional basis for delisting.

 We submitted a hearing request to Nasdaq's Hearings Department, which stayed the suspension of our common stock.
 The hearing was held on March 26, 2024.
-On April 2, 2024, we received notification from the Nasdaq Hearings Panel ("Panel") that it has granted an extension until June 24, 2024, to demonstrate compliance with Listing Rules 5550(a)(2) and 5550(b)(1) (which requires at least \$2.5 million in shareholders' equity), subject to certain conditions.
+On April 2, 2024, we received notification from the Nasdaq Hearings Panel ("Panel") that it had granted an extension until June 24, 2024, to demonstrate compliance with Listing Rules 5550(a)(2) and 5550(b)(1) (which requires at least \$2.5 million in shareholders' equity), subject to certain conditions.

-In the event that our common stock is delisted from Nasdaq and is not eligible for quotation or listing on another market or exchange, trading of our common stock could be conducted only in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the Pink Sheets or the OTC Bulletin Board.
+On July 17, 2024, we received a letter from the Nasdaq Office of General Counsel confirming the decision of the Panel that we had demonstrated compliance with the requirements for continued listing on The Nasdaq Capital Market, but that we will be subject to a Discretionary Panel Monitor for a period of one year.
+As such, in the event that we have another deficiency or deficiencies, we will immediately go back into Nasdaq's hearings process.
+In the event that the Nasdaq Hearings Department does not grant us an extension to demonstrate compliance our common stock would be delisted from Nasdaq and trading of our common stock could be conducted only in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the Pink Sheets or the OTC Bulletin Board.
 In such an event, it could become more difficult to dispose of, or obtain accurate price quotations for, our common stock, and there would likely also be a reduction in our coverage by securities analysts and the news media, which could cause the price of our common stock to decline further.
 Also, it may be difficult for us to raise additional capital if we are not listed on a major exchange.